The Chase Ink offers mentioned below are no longer available. This information will remain for reference purposes.

 When the Chase Ink business credit cards first came out there was some initial skepticism.
 Are their rewards and benefits truly better than the other guys?
-After an exhaustive amount of research, I would have to conclude they do hold their own with the competition.
-If you have had the opportunity to use any of the Chase Ink products to help fund your small business expenses, you’ll probably agree.
+Based on our research, we’ve concluded these cards certainly hold their own among the competition — and that they have a lot to offer small-business owners.